 A decorated swimmer and talented coach, former University of Pittsburgh assistant Tanica Jamison was hired at Texas A&M on July 7, 2011 by Aggie head coach Steve Bultman.

-Jamison worked closely with the sprinter and middle distance groups for the Pitt's men's and women's swimming and diving teams the past two seasons, and also served as the head senior coach of Team Pittsburgh.
+Jamison worked closely with the sprinter and middle distance groups for the Pitt's men's and women's swimming and diving teams during her time there, and also served as the head senior coach of Team Pittsburgh.
 In 2010-11, Panther swimmers earned five All-Big East awards and broke four school records.